C# 8: Nullable Reference Types

 #Conditional post-conditions attributes: NotNullWhen / MayBeNullWhen / NotNullIfNotNull / MemberNotNullWhen

-There are some methods where the return value may be null or not depending on the return value.
-For instance Version.TryParse guarantees that the parsed version is not null if the method returns true.
-You can also want to indicate that a value may be null when the return value is false.
-This is the case of Dictionary.TryGetValue.
-To express that you can use [NotNullWhen] and [MaybeNullWhen].
-The last conditional post-conditions is [NotNullIfNotNull].
-It indicates that the return value is not null when a specific parameter is not null.
+Some methods have output parameters whose nullability depends on their return value.
+For example, Version.TryParse guarantees the parsed version is not null when the method returns true.
+Similarly, Dictionary.TryGetValue has an output that may be null when the method returns false.
+Use [NotNullWhen] and [MaybeNullWhen] to express these contracts.
+The [NotNullIfNotNull] attribute indicates that the return value is not null when a specific parameter is not null.

 C#